LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Paul Cezanne       | La Cote Saint Denis a Pontoise        | $9,489,232 ($8,647,500)     | 15 May 2017 |
+    sideGalleryImages:
+      - imageTitle: Cezanne's La Cote Saint Denis a Pontoise was sold by Christie's New York for $8.64 million in May 2017
+        imageUrl: /assets/expensive-paintings-cezanne-a-cote-saint-denis-a-pontoise.jpg
   - textTitle: "Monet: Le Rio de la Salute"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of